eeiswerth/formlicious/README.md

 `showSpinnerOnSubmit`: Boolean - (optional) When the form is validated and this option is set to true, a spinner will be displayed to the left of the buttons.
 To hide the spinner use the `FormliciousAPI.hideSpinner()` method that is passed to your button callback.
+**Note** that you must have a button of type `submit` for this to work.
+Only the submit button type triggers the event.

 `spinnerUrl`: String - (optional) Allows you to override the default spinner image.
 You can override the styles applied to the image using the .formlicious-spinner CSS selector.
 For example, "/img/my-spinner.gif".